Skill Level: ⭐⭐⭐ Advanced / Time to Finish: 10 Minutes~

 If your sky still looks a little bit unnatural then it may be because the brightness/lighting doesn’t match up.
 If this is the case, simply change the opacity or brightness of the new sky layer.
 The opacity slider can be found above the layers module.
 Just select the sky layer and then move the slider until it matches the rest of the photo better.

-If you are looking for a great selection of sky overlays for any future photos you wish to edit, why not check out my Sky & Clouds Overlays pack?
+If you are looking for a great selection of sky overlays for any future photos you wish to edit, why not check out our Sky & Clouds Overlays pack?
 50 overlays for any scenario including clouds, daytime, and sunsets.
 Use secret code “sky10” to get 10% off your purchase.